 Understanding the Deltoid Muscle for Effective Shoulder Workouts

-Building stronger, fuller shoulders requires an understanding of the deltoid muscle’s anatomy.
-This muscle comprises three heads – anterior, lateral, and posterior – each needing specific exercises for balanced development.
+Building stronger, fuller shoulders requires understanding the deltoid muscle’s anatomy.
+This muscle comprises three heads—anterior (front), lateral (middle), and posterior (rear)—each needing specific exercises for balanced development.

 Effective shoulder workouts combine heavy presses, isolation exercises, and compound movements.
 Starting with heavy presses lays the foundation for shoulder strength, while isolation exercises target each deltoid head for comprehensive development.